javo2002/javo2002/README.md

 # Hi, I'm Javier 👋

 Welcome to my GitHub portfolio!
-I am a cybersecurity student at Pennsylvania State University with a passion for solving real-world cybersecurity challenges.
-My expertise lies in SOC operations, digital forensics, and threat intelligence.
-I am currently pursuing the Network+ certification for networking knowledge and aiming to grow as a Cyber Defender.
+I am a Cybersecurity graduate from The Pennsylvania State University with a passion for solving real-world cybersecurity challenges.
+My expertise includes SIEM event correlation (Splunk), log analysis, incident response, and more.
+Explore my projects to see how I apply frameworks like NIST CSF, automate detection workflows, and investigate security incidents to strengthen cyber defense strategies.
 ---

 ## 🏆 Certifications